mvolkmann/blog/src/ocaml.md

 - a constant (ex. `| 7` or `| "summer"`)
 - a range of characters (ex. `| 'a' .. 'f'`)
-- a guard using the `when` keyword (ex. `| n when 7 <= n && n <= 9`)
 - a variant type constructor (ex. `| None` or `| Some x`)
-- a tuple (ex. `| (_, "summer", temperature)` which means we don't care about the first element, the second element must be `"summer"`, and we want to capture the third element)
+- a tuple (ex. `| (_, "summer", temperature)` which means we don't care about the first element, the second element must be `"summer"`, and we want to capture the value of the third element)
 - a list (ex. `| []` or `| ["summer"; other]` or `| first :: second :: rest`)
 - an array (ex. `| [||]` or `| [|"summer"; other|]`)
 - a record (ex. `| {name; age = a}`)
 - multiple match expressions (ex. `| 7 | 8 | 9`)
 - a variable to match anything and bind the value to it
+- a guard using the `when` keyword (ex. `| n when 7 <= n && n <= 9`)
 - the catch-all `_` which doesn't bind the value

-The patterns are check in the order they are specified and the first matching pattern is used, so their order matters.
+The patterns are checked in the order they are specified and the first matching pattern is used, so their order matters.

-The value of a `match` expression is the value of the matched pattern.
+The value of a `match` expression is the value after the matched pattern.

 There is a warning if the branches are not exhaustive.
 At runtime if no branch matches, a `Match_failure` exception is raised.